Skip to contents

 Sys.setenv(GROQ_API_KEY = "YOUR-GROQ-API-KEY")

-Alternatively, you can set these keys in your .Renviron file for persistent storage.
-For this, execute usethis::edit_r_environ(), and add a line with with an API key in this file, for example:
+For this, run usethis::edit_r_environ(), and add a line with with an API key in this file, for example:

 ANTHROPIC_API_KEY="YOUR-ANTHROPIC-API-KEY"

-If you do not want to use remote models you can also work with local large lange models via ollama.
-Install it from the official project website.
+If you want to work with local large lange models via ollama you need to install it from the official project website.
 Ollama sets up a local large language model server that you can use to run open-source models on your own devices.

 Basic Usage